 Don’t put any soiled papers in the trash in the house, or it will start to smell as well, even after it has been emptied.

 So throw everything out in the trash outside.

 In a situation where no one is present to help a loved one with using the bedside commode, and tipping is a worry, there are only a few of credible solutions –

 - you can learn to sit on the commode in a controlled manner without jolting back

-- you can try to jam the bedside commode between the bed, or anther piece of furniture, and the wall so that it has no wiggle room and can’t be toppled
+- you can try to jam the bedside commode between the bed, or another piece of furniture, and the wall so that it has no wiggle room and can’t be toppled

-- you can buy a Derby Corner Commode Chair – this is an arm chair commode which has been built in such a way that it the user’s back is facing into the corner of the room, and it is blocked on both sides by the two walls – it can’t topple over
+- you can buy a Derby Corner Commode Chair – this is an armchair commode which has been built in such a way that the user’s back is facing into the corner of the room, and it is blocked on both sides by the two walls – it can’t topple over

 - if your elderly loved one is unable to use a commode on their own without accidents, you should set up a bed alarm which signals you when they need assistance